mabamano/CVPro_Competition_Kit_V2/README.md

    - An Android mobile application designed specifically for WRO Round 2.
    - It features an object detection model capable of identifying red and green boxes.
    - Additionally, it supports custom object detection and image classification capabilities.

+   ### You can download the APK from this [link](https://drive.google.com/drive/u/0/folders/1uq9PmImZiYLncMbVU259YYULkfPL1bhg)

 ---